muratcansarkalkan/EBOTools/README.md

 # NBA Live Environment Tools v1.5

-Combined Blender add-on for importing, editing, and exporting selected NBA Live 2005 and NBA Live 06 player heads, environment/static EBO models, and FSH textures.
+Blender add-on for editing and creating NBA Live 2005 / NBA Live 06 PC EBO assets and their related FSH textures.

-This is the v1.5 release.
-Keep backups of original game files and test edited assets in-game before replacing your working copies.
+The tools are available in the **NBA Live** tab of the Blender 3D Viewport sidebar.
+All main panels are collapsed by default.

-## Supported workflows
+## Requirements

-- NBA Live 2005/06 high-detail player head EBO models
-- Player-head vertex-position editing with original EA vertex IDs preserved
-- Player-head source-file verification and overwrite protection
-- NBA Live 2005/06 court and stadium EBO models
-- Transparent stadium parts
-- Adding, renaming, and removing stadium EBO material groups
-- Adding new stadium texture names
-- Selecting the main or `_vram` FSH archive for each new texture
+- Blender 4.2 or newer
-- Championship trophy and NBA Live 2005/06 ball models
+- NBA Live 2005 or NBA Live 06 PC assets
-- Main, transparent, reflection, shadow, and playground backboard variants
-- Existing vertex-position and UV editing
-- Topology rebuilding for decoded static court and stadium geometry
-- Native main and `_vram` FSH extraction and repacking (DXT1/DXT3/DXT5)
-- Slot-qualified FSH names such as `texture0:ball`
-- Automatic RGB-to-RGBA PNG normalization before native FSH packing
-- Automatic placeholder PNGs when textures or archives cannot be resolved
+- Original game files should always be backed up before editing

+No GX/Gimex installation is required.
+FSH extraction, decoding, creation, and repacking are handled natively by the add-on.

 ## Installation

-Install the extension through **Edit > Preferences > Add-ons > Install from Disk**, then enable **NBA Live Environment Tools**.

-No external GX/Gimex executable is required.
-Existing FSH archives and newly created stadium/court/backboard FSH archives are handled natively.

-The Player / Coach Morph EBO workflow asks you to choose the base EBO directly.
-No base EBO files are bundled with the add-on.

-The tools appear under the **NBA Live** tab in the 3D Viewport sidebar.

-## Player heads

-Use the **EBO Head Tools** panel:

-1. Select NBA Live 2005 or NBA Live 2006.
-2. Import the original player head EBO.
-3. Move existing vertices in Blender.
-4. Export to a new EBO filename.

-The imported mesh remembers its game version, original player EBO, source-file hash, base model, original EA vertex IDs, and original vertex positions.

-Player heads are deliberately fixed-topology:

-- NBA Live 2005 requires 734 rendered vertices and uses a sparse coordinate morph stream.
-- NBA Live 2006 requires 733 rendered vertices and uses a dense coordinate morph stream.
-- Do not add, delete, merge, subdivide, or reorder head vertices.
-- Export never overwrites the original player EBO.
-- NBA Live 2005 edits that require expanding an omitted sparse coordinate are rejected instead of resizing and corrupting the file.

-## Importing an EBO

-1. Keep the EBO beside its corresponding `.fsh` and `_vram.fsh` files, or set their directory in the import panel.
-2. Enable **Extract FSH on Import** when the PNG files have not already been extracted.
-3. Import the EBO.
-4. Edit the imported objects, UV maps, supported geometry, or materials.

-Do not delete or rename imported Blender objects.
-Their names identify the original EBO geometry records during export.

-If an FSH archive is absent, invalid, uses an unsupported texture format, or is missing a required texture, import continues with a 64×64 magenta-and-black placeholder PNG.
-The placeholder is placed in the normal extracted-texture directory and attached to the Blender material.
-Existing PNG files are never overwritten.

-When the FSH directory supplies a slot-qualified name, the placeholder keeps its safe working filename.
-For example, `texture0:ball` becomes `texture0-ball.png`.

-## EBO material naming

-Imported materials use:
+1. Open Blender.
+2. Go to **Edit > Preferences > Add-ons**.
+3. Choose **Install from Disk**.
+4. Select the NBA Live Environment Tools ZIP.
+5. Enable **NBA Live Environment Tools**.
+6. Open the 3D Viewport sidebar and select the **NBA Live** tab.

+## Included tools

+The add-on is organized into five main panels:

+- **NBA Live Environments** — import and export existing court, stadium, and compatible EBO models; manage related FSH textures; FBX bridge.
+- **Stadium / Court EBO** — create new stadium and court EBO/FSH packages from Blender geometry.
+- **Backboard EBO** — edit or build NBA Live 2005 / 06 backboard packages, including rigid weights and dynamic shot-clock materials.
+- **Net EBO** — edit and export the NBA Live 06 weighted net model.
+- **Player / Coach Morph EBO** — load a user-selected base player/coach EBO, apply a morph EBO, edit it in Blender, and export the result.

+---

+# Existing EBO import / export

+Use **NBA Live Environments** for existing court, stadium, transparent stadium, and other compatible EBO assets.

+## Import

+1. Set the FSH/archive directories if required.
+2. Enable **Extract FSH on Import** if PNG textures have not already been extracted.
+3. Choose **Import NBA Live EBO**.
+4. Edit the imported mesh, UVs, vertex colors, and supported material assignments.

+The importer preserves the structural metadata required to rebuild supported EBO geometry.

+### Important

+Do not casually rename or delete imported objects.
+Their stored metadata and object identity may be required during export.

+For model families with specialized serializer data, preserve the source structure unless the dedicated tool explicitly supports rebuilding it.

+## Export

+Choose **Export NBA Live EBO** from the same panel.

+Enable **Repack FSH on Export** when edited PNG textures should be written back into the corresponding FSH archives.

+The exporter is designed to reject unsupported or structurally unsafe changes rather than silently produce a damaged EBO.

+---

+# FSH texture support

+FSH handling is native.
+GX/Gimex is no longer used.

+## Native extraction formats

+The current decoder supports:

+- DXT1 / `0x60`
+- DXT3 / `0x61`
+- DXT5 / `0x62`
+- ARGB4444 / `0x6D`
+- RGB565 / `0x78`
+- BGRA32 / `0x7D`
+- ARGB1555 / `0x7E`
+- BGR24 / `0x7F`

+Unsupported indexed or unfamiliar FSH formats are reported instead of being decoded incorrectly.

+## Native creation

+New textures are encoded as:

+- **DXT1** when the PNG is fully opaque
+- **DXT5** when the PNG contains non-opaque alpha

+Some specialized assets may use a dedicated DXT3 path where required by their known game format.

+## Working PNG filenames

+FSH TextureNames are preserved internally.
+Characters that are inconvenient in filenames, such as `:`, may be converted to a safe working filename while extracted and restored when the archive is rebuilt.

+If a required texture cannot be resolved during import, the add-on may create a visible placeholder texture so the model can still be inspected in Blender.

+---

+# EBO material naming

+Material names carry the texture name and, where applicable, the RenderMethod/RMS type.

+Typical imported form:

 ```text
 EBO.<texture> [<RMS type>]